Prince Harry and Prince William Hint at End to Rumored Royal Rift

 "Always about the cause," added another.
 "Always mature and mention both Harry and [Meghan]."

 Still, some followers wondered why the "fab four" didn't attend the event together.
 Although, they did reunite at a U.K. Remembrance Day event earlier this week.

-Others just expressed their desire for the couples to put any differences aside.
+Others just expressed their desire for the couples to put aside any differences.

 "The four of you (William, Catherine, Harry and Meghan) are a bright future for your country," another commenter wrote.
 "I hope you always stick together and make things work.
 You are loved by many."